 In this guide, we’ll look at some strategies cohabiting couples can use to create a budget, plan for the future, and stay fiscally disciplined.

-It’s critical to agree on a financial strategy when building a life with someone.
-Of course, budgeting for couples is crucial if you share joint accounts with your partner, but it’s a good idea even if you’re simply sharing the roof over your head.
+Agreeing on a financial strategy when building a life with someone is critical.
+Of course, budgeting for couples is crucial if you share joint accounts with your partner, but it’s a good idea even if you’re sharing the roof over your head.